Azure/azure-iot-sdks/doc/get_started/arduinoide-arduino-wifi101-c.md

 -   [Setup your IoT hub][lnk-setup-iot-hub]
 -   [Provision your device and get its credentials][lnk-manage-iot-hub]

+#### IMPORTANT NOTE
+The sample won't run on older 8-bit AVR-based Arduinos (like the UNO or Mega 2560).
+A modern 32-bit ARM Cortex M0+ MCU is required (e.g. Atmel’s SAMD21 MCU).

 <a name="Step-2-PrepareDevice"></a>
 # Step 2: Prepare your Device